Shreehar-KE/book-python-crash-course/PART 1 Basics.md

 * `from module_name import function_0, function_1`
 * `as` keyword - to create alias
 * `from module_name import *` to import every function in that modue
-  * can each function without dot(.) notation
+  * can use each function without dot(.) notation

 #### Styling Functions
 * Desctiptive function names
-* Lowercase letter & underscores
+* Lowercase letters & underscores
 * Docstring comment
 * no spaces around equal sign when specifying default value for a parameter.
   * same convention for keyword arguments